A complete guide to OCR GCSE Maths

 2. Treat past papers as a diagnostic, not a target

 Doing past papers and stacking them on a shelf is wasted work.
 Mark each paper honestly, list every topic you dropped marks on, then revise those topics before doing the next paper.
-The biggest score jumps tend to come between paper 3 and paper 8, because by then students are revising their actual weak spots.
+The biggest score jumps tend to come once you start fixing recurring weaknesses, not from just doing more papers.

-3. Know the formula sheet vs what to memorise
+3. Learn what is on the formula sheet vs what to memorise

 4. Match your time to the topic weightings